apoorv74/behind_bars/content/docs/fifa_18_explore.md

 Thanks for reading :)

-Writing this, I've learnt a lot of things, I hope you will too.
+I learnt a lot of things writing this and I hope you will too.

 I could have not written this with the help of such brilliant open source tools.
 I thank and appreciate there creators and the community behind it and hope we can support it in whatever ways we can.
+The documentation of these tools is brilliant and can be accessed [here](https://johnkerl.org/miller/doc/reference.html) and [here](https://stedolan.github.io/jq/manual/).

 Enjoy the World Cup guys, Bring on the Knock Outs!!